WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 ### Compile-Time Checked Literals

-Since design softwares like Figma or Sketch represent the RGB color with 6 hexadecimal digits, the developers would often have the following extension in Swift such that they can directly copy and paste the RGB values displayed in the design software and use them in SwiftUI:
+Since design softwares like Figma or Sketch represent the RGB color with 6 hexadecimal digits.
+Developers often extend Swift to allow direct copying and pasting of RGB values from design software for use in SwiftUI:

 ```swift
 import SwiftUI